Cap-go/tutorials/src/content/plugins-tutorials/date-picker.git.md

 ---
-"title": "Using @capacitor-community/date-picker Package Tutorial", "description": "A step-by-step guide on how to use the @capacitor-community/date-picker package for Capacitor apps.", "created_at": "2023-10-17",
+"title": "Using @capacitor-community/date-picker Package Tutorial" "description": "A step-by-step guide on how to use the @capacitor-community/date-picker package for Capacitor apps."
+"created_at": "2023-10-17"
-"published": true,
+"published": true
 "slug": "date-picker.git"
 ---